helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I'd like to believe an accumulation of experience has made me a sort of a grown-up person, so I can have judgment and taste and whatever.</h3 quote>
+<h3 quote align='center'>If you accept the expectations of others, especially negative ones, then you never will change the outcome.</h3 quote>

 ---